michaelpiper/automated-deposit-notification-system/README.md

     deviceNotificationToken: A string field representing the user's device notification token.
 It has a default value of null.
     password: A string field representing the user's password.
     email: A string field representing the user's email.
+    phone: A string field representing the user's phone.
     type: A string field representing the type of user.
 It has a predefined set of values defined by the UserType enum.
 ``` ts
 Schema<IProtectedUser>({